 - International Paper, Selma and Mobile

-Alabama was, at one time, a state that relied almost entirely on agriculture.
-As the U.S. entered World War II, though, the state became an important location for the manufacturing of materials and ship building for the U.S. Navy.
+For many years, Alabama relied almost entirely on agriculture.
+As the U.S. entered World War II, though, the state became an important location for manufacturing materials and shipbuilding for the U.S. Navy.

 Even the people who did not perform these jobs, but worked in the same industrial settings, were all at risk of asbestos exposure and developing mesothelioma or other illnesses.

 Mobile and Asbestos in Shipyards

-One of the biggest sources of asbestos exposure in Alabama is the shipping industry.
-Mobile is Alabama’s major port, and situated on the Gulf of Mexico, is one of the biggest most important ports in the U.S.
+One of the most significant sources of asbestos exposure in Alabama is the shipping industry.
+Mobile is the principal port and is situated on the Gulf of Mexico.
+It’s of the biggest and most important ports in the U.S.

-Materials used on ships need to add minimal weight and preventing fires is important for crew safety and the integrity of a ship.
-Both private shipbuilding and repair companies and military installations in Mobile were heavily involved in the use of asbestos and represent a major source of asbestos exposure for the state of Alabama.
+Materials used on ships need to add minimal weight, and preventing fires is essential for crew safety and the integrity of a vessel.
+Both private shipbuilding and repair companies and military installations in Mobile put workers at risk.
+They were heavily involved in the use of asbestos and represent a major source of asbestos exposure for the state of Alabama.

 Alabama Asbestos and Mesothelioma Deaths

-Statistics collected for the 2000s have shown that the number of fatalities related to asbestos is not going down.
-They may be reaching a peak, but because mesothelioma is an illness with a long latency period, more people are expected to be diagnosed as time goes on.
+Statistics collected for the 2000s have shown that the number of fatalities related to asbestos in Alabama is not going down.
+The number of deaths may be reaching a peak.
+Still, because mesothelioma is an illness with a long latency period, more people are expected to be diagnosed before that number is reached.

-Working with an Alabama Mesothelioma Lawyer
+How Do I Find an Alabama Mesothelioma Lawyer Near Me?